The Real Cost of High Employee Turnover

 A new recruit will always offer lower productivity levels than their predecessor.
 The burden on senior staff to get new recruits up to speed can also have a significant impact on the productivity of the wider team.
 It can also take a while for teams to come to terms with working alongside or being managed by an unfamiliar face.

-Seminars, inductions, training and long-term development can cost an organisation thousands with each new hire.
-Our 2017 Recruitment Risk Index found that 78 percent of HR managers were not making use of data generated from reference checks.
-When reference questionnaires are tailored to the role and optimised correctly, they provide valuable insights on the training and management the new recruit may require well before their first day.
+Seminars, inductions, training and long-term development can cost a business thousands with each new hire.
+Recruitment Risk Index 78% of HR managers have not made use of data generated from reference checks.
+When reference questionnaires are tailored to the role and optimized correctly, they provide valuable insights on the training and management the new recruit may require well before their first day.

 What is Xref?